 “an ensemble of Justice League proportions” -Will Robin, IndyWeek (December 30, 2013)

-Photos my be used for media purposes if full credit is given to Brandon Pierce.
+Photos may be used for media purposes with credit given to Brandon Pierce.

 2018-12-19 Concert preview by Patrick Wall in Free Times.

 2015-12-23 IndyWeek The Triangles 25 Best Albums of 2015 by Grayson Haver Currin

 2015-05-20 IndyWeek Arrivals, departures, and additions: Record review: Polyorchard’s Color Theory in Black and White by Chris Vitiello